+The James Beard award is given to the best chefs in the business with at least ten years in the game.
 Think of Andrea Baumgardner as the Elizabeth Gilbert of the culinary world.
 Like the “Eat, Pray, Love” author, the Fargo-based chef has found love and success in unexpected places — including her hometown.

 At the turn of the millennium, Baumgardner was a hot West Coast chef.
 But a passion for community brought the Fargo native home.
 And her longtime love of fresh, local ingredients has helped put her small bagel and sandwich shop in the national spotlight.